-- 1. Within College housing all violations must be reported to residence life staff as soon as possible.
-Other on-campus violations should be reported to the Student Life staff. - A student found in violation of the Alcohol Policy will be informed of his/her violation at the time of the violation.
-In cases where this is not possible, the student will be informed within 10 class days of the violation's report to the Residence Life or Student Life offices. - 3.
-Depending on the severity of the violation, the sanctions for individual students may include educational sanctions (e.g. on-line alcohol class, paper, education and process classes, program implementation), required clinical assessments of the student's alcohol and other drug use, psychological and/or medical treatment based on clinical assessments, and suspension or dismissal.
-Students will be responsible for any costs associated with sanctions.
-A complete list of possible sanctions are listed in the Adrian College Student Code of Conduct.
+- Within College housing, all violations must be reported to the Residence Life staff as soon as possible.
+Other on-campus violations should be reported to the Student Life staff. - 2.
+A student found in violation of the Alcohol Policy will be informed of his/her violation at the time of the violation.
+In cases where this is not possible, the student will be informed in writing of the violation's report to the Student Life Office. - 3.
+Depending on the severity of the violation, the sanction(s) for individual students may include educational sanctions (e.g. on-line alcohol class, paper, education and process classes, program implementation), required clinical assessments of the student's alcohol and other drug use, psychological and/or medical treatment based on clinical assessments, suspension or dismissal.
+Students will be responsible for any costs associated with sanction(s).
+(A complete list of possible sanctions are listed in the Adrian College Student Code of Conduct, Article IV Section B.)

-Revised April, 2006
+Revised May, 2013